aleph2c/ldea/README.md

 Copy your deployment machine's public keys,  ``cat ~/.ssh/id_rsa.pub``, to your [github keys](https://github.com/settings/keys).
-Make a point of naming the key entry after the contract/project you are working on, you will remove this access after you have finished the work.
+Make a point of naming the key entry after the contract/project you are working on.
+This makes it easy to remove this access after you have finished the work.

 # Install your Deployment machine using ansible

 This procedure will configure ansible for "ssh key forwarding".
-This is useful if you want to pull down code on other machines, without leaving your github accessible ssh keys on those machines.
+This is useful if you want to pull down code on other machines, without leaving your github-accessible ssh keys on those machines.
 Ansible is good at automating things, so we use ansible to configure its own ansible environment to enable ssh key forwarding to the other machines it will control.

 Update your ``group_vars/all`` file with the correct user, group.